 Again, *may* is the keyword here.
 In lieu of the scientific literature on this topic, we're all speculating together!
 Isn't this fun?!

-So let's discuss some recommendations and tips for our post-menopausal ladies.
+So let's discuss some recommendations and tips for post-menopausal ladies.

-Tip 1: You Should Also Get Clear on Why You're Fasting
+Tip 1: Get Clear on Why You're Fasting

 The research is very, very thin here.
 But we can assume that since hormones are not as sensitive after menopause, there may be more benefits to women after menopause—or at least not as many risks.

 If you're wanting to improve metabolic efficiency: The research here is admittedly lacking for post-menopausal women.
-This study showed improvements in insulin sensitivity, but it was a post-menopausal mouse model study on obese rodents with metabolic issues, not on healthy women. (see below if you have a metabolic disorder).
+One study showed improvements in insulin sensitivity, but it was a post-menopausal mouse model study on obese rodents with metabolic issues, not on healthy women . (see below if you have a metabolic disorder).

 If you want autophagy so you can maximize healthspan: The same is true here for post-menopause as it is for pre-menopause.
 There are a lot of other ways to maximize autophagy, and women may be more resistant to fasting-induced autophagy than men.
-However, we don't have much science to lean on here.
+However, there isn't much science to lean on here.